Rigidity of complete K\"ahler-Einstein metrics under cscK perturbations: Basic estimates for the cscK metric

-The following trace-type inequality was originally from Yau's famous $C^2$-estimate \cite{yau1978ricci}.
-In general, this inequality holds for any two K\"ahler metrics $\omega$ and $\tilde{\omega}$ if the holomorphic bisectional curvature of $\omega$ is bounded from below. \begin{lemma} There exists a constant $B$ depending on the holomorphic bisectional curvature of $\omega$ such that
+The following trace-type inequality first comes back to the $C^2$-estimates of Aubin\cite{aubin1976equations} and Yau\cite{yau1978ricci} for the complex Monge--Amp\`ere equation.
+In the form used here, it is due to Siu (see \cite[(1.9.2)]{siu1987lectures}).
+In general, this inequality holds for any two K\"ahler metrics \(\omega\) and \(\tilde{\omega}\) provided that the holomorphic bisectional curvature of \(\omega\) is bounded from below.

+\begin{lemma} Suppose the holomorphic bisectional curvature of \(\omega\) is bounded from below.
+Then there exists a constant \(B\), depending on this lower bound, such that

 \end{lemma}